NixOS/rfcs/rfcs/0017-intensional-store.md

 After the build, its `$cas` is calculated and any occurences of the build path are replaced with `/var/lib/nix/$cas`.

 If there undetected build path references, they might cause the finished entry to work incorrectly, and they will cause `$cas` to differ on every build of `$out`.
 This must be handled on a case-by-case basis.
+Perhaps we'll need pluggable hash rewriters.

 The build can happen by a sandboxing build daemon like `nix-build`, but that is not a requirement.